Lam2026/Assignment2/README.md

 Operational Complexity and Cost
 Implementing a LEO satellite navigation system involves not only technological challenges but also operational hurdles.

-Infrastructure Requirements
-To achieve the coverage necessary for effective navigation, a large constellation of LEO satellites is required.
-This need increases the cost of deployment and maintenance.
-Each satellite must be equipped with advanced technology for signal processing and communication, further driving up expenses.

 Ground Stations and Data Management
 Moreover, the infrastructure supporting LEO satellites includes ground stations that must be strategically placed to ensure continuous communication with the satellites.
 This requirement entails significant logistical and operational planning, as well as ongoing operational costs for data management and satellite control.